Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/README.md

 ### Stakeholders

 The primary customer for the project is Lochinvar, which is a apart of the AO-Smith Corporation.
-There will be no future teams for this project.
+There are plans for future capstone teams to develop both the Fan Driving mode and the Signal Passthrough mode.

 ### Recognitions